Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 ## Usage

 ### TransportLayer
-The TransportLayer class provides an intermediate-level API for bidirectional communication over USB or UART interfaces.
-It ensures proper encoding and decoding of data packets using the COBS (Consistent Overhead Byte Stuffing) protocol for framing and CRC (Cyclic Redundancy Check) for integrity verification.
-Internal buffers are used to stage outgoing and incoming payloads.
+The TransportLayer class provides an intermediate-level API for bidirectional communication over USB or UART serial interfaces.
+It ensures proper encoding and decoding of data packets using the Consistent Overhead Byte Stuffing (COBS) protocol and ensures transmitted packet integrity via Cyclic Redundancy Check (CRC).

 #### Packet Anatomy:
 This class sends and receives data in the form of packets.
-Each packet is expected to adhere to the following general
+Each packet adheres to the following general
-layout: \
+layout:
-\

 `[START] [PAYLOAD SIZE] [COBS OVERHEAD] [PAYLOAD (1 to 254 bytes)] [DELIMITER] [CRC CHECKSUM (1 to 4 bytes)]`

-When using WriteData() and ReadData() methods, the users are only working with the payload section of the overall packet.
-The rest of the packet anatomy is controlled internally by this class and is not exposed to the users.
+To optimize runtime efficiency, the class generates two buffers at compile time that store the incoming and outgoing data packets.
+TransportLayer’s WriteData() and ReadData() methods work with data ***exclusively*** from the region of the buffer allocated to store the PAYLOAD bytes.
+The rest of the packet data is intentionally not accessible via the public API.
+Therefore, users can safely ignore all packet-related information and focus on working with transmitted and received serialized payloads.

 #### Quickstart
 This is a minimal example of how to use this library.
 See the [main.cpp](./src/main.cpp) for .cpp implementation: